What is a Hernia?

 A hernia occurs when an abdominal organ, usually the small intestine, protrudes through the abdominal wall.
 The protruding tissue may become obstructed or incarcerated, or may strangulate.
 In the latter case, blood flow to the tissue is impeded and the results may be life-threatening.
 Hernias do not heal on their own and may be uncomfortable or painful.
 Surgery is the only method to correct them.
 Small hiatal hernias, however, can sometimes be kept at bay through diet and medication.
 Among the most common procedures in the United States, hernia surgery is performed to push the protruding tissue back into place and repair the weakness in the abdominal wall which allowed it to pass through.
+We have offices in Mesa, Scottsdale, and Gilbert, AZ, contact us today if you are interested in hernia repair!

 Types of Hernia